AAA Litter

 Pedigree

 Mr. Orange (now “Booker”) went to SW Wyoming for Search & Rescue.
 Miss Green (now “Addie”) went to Sundance to be a service dog and therapy dog and to compete in nosework.
 Miss Pink (now “Masie”) and Mr. Blue (“Asher”) went to Colorado to be therapy dogs.
 Miss Brown (now “Ellie”) went to Pennsylvania to be a therapy dog.
-I kept Miss Yellow (now “Dakuya”) for nosework competition, therapy dog work and hopefully breeding.
 Mr. Purple, whom I’ve been calling “Packer” leaves February 3rd for southern Colorado to be a cadaver dog.
 He joins half-sister Roxanne (TT litter) and half-brother Ducati (YY litter) on the team.
+I kept Miss Yellow (now “Dakota”) for nosework competition, therapy dog work and breeding, but she came down with allergies, so I placed her.
+She went to a longtime friend in Missouri who will train her to be her service dog and will also compete in nosework.

 See the Police/Narcotics Temperament Test ratings.
 At the end of the page, temperament test ratings of the AAA litter’s parents and many dogs behind them are listed.